aim-rsf/drug-lists/generation-process/drug-list-modifications.md

 # Drug List Modifications

-For reproducibility purposes the code lists generated, and their review process, has been outlined below.
-The modifications made have been as per clinician's advice (Jenny Cooper) to ensure removal of misclassified drugs and enough balance between specificity and sensitivity.
+For reproducibility purposes the code lists generated and their review processes have been outlined below.
+The modifications are as per clinician's advice (Jenny Cooper) to ensure removal of misclassified, erroneous drugs and maintaining balance between specificity and sensitivity in term sets.

+As a combination of method 1 & 2 has been used to create the lists, there is some variation in documentation (for example, method 2 will contain the snomedizer R package query syntax).
 Below are the completed lists.

+The steps included will roughly follow the following structure:
+- snomedizer query (if used)
+- generic drug list
+- brand drug list
+- modifications (removals and additions from clinicians review)
+- additional notes

 ---
 ## Anticonvulsants

 ```
-#SNOMED QUERY:
+#SNOMEDIZER QUERY:
 concept_find(ecl = "<<763158003 : 127489000 |Has active ingredient (attribute) | = <<255632006", limit= 1200)$idAndFsnTerm
 ```